Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 === Formal definition

-To implement this algorithm, we will use two data structures: an interval tree and a segment tree with lazy propagation.
+To implement this algorithm, we will use two data structures: an interval tree and a segment tree with propagation.

 The interval tree $T$ will store the number of rectangles stabbed by a vertical line at a given x-coordinate.
 The purpose of this tree is to efficiently find all rectangles that are stabbed by the median line at each recursive step.
+We will assume that the query returns in $O(log n + k)$ time the rectangles stabbed by the vertical line by ascending or descending order base on the closing or opening x-coordinates.

-For the y-intervals, we will use a segment tree $S$ augmented that also uses lazy propagation as before.
+For the y-intervals, we will use a segment tree $S$ augmented that also uses propagation as before.
 The augmentation needs to take account of the following propagation:
 - How many rectangles are currently opened in the interval represented by the node.
 - The total span covered by the rectangles in the interval represented by the node.
 - The rightmost and leftmost coordinates of the x-interval of the last rectangle we used to update the node.
 This is needed to correctly add the extra area covered by a new rectangle being opened that extends beyond the previous one.